 The New Jersey Devils do not have the number one overall pick in the 2022 NHL Draft.

 New Jersey Devils fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the puck drop, location of the game and the all important NHL odds.

-Where did the New Jersey Devils finish this season?
+Where did the New Jersey Devils finish the season?

-In the 2020-21 NHL season, the New Jersey Devils finished 7th in the East Division.
+The New Jersey Devils finished the 2021-22 NHL season in 7th place in the Metropolitan Division.